 These are Suspension Setting and Malfunction Indicator symbols.
-In green, they note settings.
+In green, they denote settings.
 Many high-end vehicles provide the ability to adjust the shock absorber damping mode.
 A Sport setting will stiffen the ride, while a Comfort setting will soften the ride.

-If neither is selected, the shock absorber damping will be “Normal” and no indicator will be shown.
+If neither setting is selected, the shock absorber damping will be “Normal” and no indicator will be shown.
 Note that most vehicle manufacturers require that the vehicle be stopped in order to change these settings.

 Keep the Symbol meanings with you!
-Download our Mobile App here or search ‘Dashboard Symbols’ at your device’s store.
+Download our Mobile App here or search ‘Dashboard Symbols’ at your device’s app store.